Neuroscience MS

 Admission Requirements

-Students interested in cellular, systems (including neuro-engineering,) and behavioral neuroscience are encouraged to apply.
-There are no minimal requirements but applicants should be competitive with regard to grades, GRE scores, research experience, and letters of recommendation.
-Applicants are encouraged to use email to contact any of the faculty of the program with whom they may share scientific interests to discuss their suitability to the program and/or potential projects in relevant laboratories.
+Students interested in cellular, systems (including neuroengineering,) and behavioral neuroscience are encouraged to apply.
+There are no minimum requirements, but applicants should be competitive with regard to grades, GRE scores, research experience and letters of recommendation.
+Applicants are encouraged to use email to contact any of the faculty of the program with whom they may share scientific interests to discuss their suitability for the program and/or potential projects in relevant laboratories.

-The Drexel University College of Medicine, School of Biomedical Sciences and Professional Studies has a rolling admissions policy, which means that complete applications are reviewed as they are received.
-Applicants are therefore advised to apply early as decisions to accept or deny admission may be made before the official deadlines.
+The Drexel University College of Medicine Graduate School of Biomedical Sciences and Professional Studies has a rolling admissions policy, which means that complete applications are reviewed as they are received.
+Applicants are therefore advised to apply early, as decisions to accept or deny admission may be made before the official deadlines.

 Additional Information